testillano/h2agent/README.md

 ### POST /admin/v1/global-variable

 Loads global variables for future usage.
+Load is done through append, so if some variable exists, the new loaded value is appended.
+This allows to use global variables as memory buckets.

 #### Request body schema